What is Prior Authorization in healthcare?

 Prior authorization (PA) is often used with expensive prescription drugs.
 Health insurance companies use prior authorization to verify that a certain drug, procedure, or treatment is medically necessary before it is done or prescribed.
 Put simply.
 It is the process of getting approval from your health insurance company (not your doctor) to obtain a prescription or treatment.

-Here are five reasons why prior authorizations are hard to manage:
+Here are five prior authorization challenges to consider:

 1. Time-Consuming for Doctors

 According to Medical Economics, many physicians have long expressed their dissatisfaction with the time they and their staff have to spend interacting with health plans.
 When a prescription needs authorizing, this takes a lot of admin time, including when a physician has to spend persuading an insurance company to cover a medication or an expensive procedure.

 Per the AMA, “Ninety percent of surveyed physicians reported that the PA process delays patient access to necessary care.
 Forty-four percent of doctors say PA requests “often or always” hold up care.
 And those delays are often lengthy, with 26 percent of physicians saying that, in the prior week, they waited three business days or more on average to receive PA decisions from health plans.”

 There are multiple steps that a physician has to follow to complete prior authorizations.
 This can involve securing the correct form, fill it out with the required information, submitting the form to the plan, etc. In particular, holding time is long when trying to reach a customer service representative in the insurance company, with hold times averaging 20 minutes or more.
 Many physicians will tell you that the overall process can take 30-45 minutes for each PA submission.